unitaryfund/mitiq/docs/source/examples/pt_zne.md

 Noise on quantum devices can be broadly categorized into two types: _coherent_ and _incoherent_.
 Each has different properties that can be unfavorable toward a quantum circuit in different ways.

 **Coherent noise** is a reversible process as long as the noisy unitary transformation is known beforehand which is not always the case.
 These types of noise maintain the purity of the state.
 But in a quantum circuit subjected to coherent noise, the errors are easily carried across the circuit.
-This can be discerned through the **average gate infidelity** $r(\mathcal{E})$ .
+This can be discerned through the **average gate infidelity** $r(\mathcal{E})$ where $\mathcal{E}$ is some noise channel.
 When coherent errors contribute to a portion of the total error-rate, the worst case infidelity can scale as $\sqrt{r(\mathcal{E})}$ {cite}`Wallman_2014` which in turn reduces the performance of a quantum device by orders of magnitude.
 Thus, dealing with coherent noise requires a large resource overhead to acquire inferred knowledge of the noise unitaries which can then be used to reverse the effects.

 ```{note}
 If $\mathcal{F}$ is the average noisy gate fidelity {cite}`Nielsen_2002` defining the success of preparing an arbitrary pure state $\rho$, then $r(\mathcal{E}) := 1 - \mathcal{F}$ is called the **average gate infidelity**.